rogerdahl/floating-pointer/README.md

 ## Usage

-1. Start `remote-mouse` on your desktop machine, and note the local link it displays.
+1. Start `floating-pointer` on your desktop machine, and note the local link it displays.
 2. Open the browser on your device and type in the link.
 3. Enjoy!